BSC-IT-445-12359-Aman/Final-Year-Project/README.md

-# AirClone - Final Year Project
+# TravelSathi - Final Year Project

 ## 📌 Project Description
 TravelSathi is a web-based application similar to Airbnb where users can explore, create, and manage travel listings.
 It also includes an admin panel for managing users and listings.